PUBNATIVE MOBILE PUBLISHER AD OPTIMIZATION AGREEMENT TERMS AND CONDITIONS

 4.6 Publisher will provide PubNative with all information required for determining the performance of Publisher’s services.
 In particular, without limitation, Publishers shall use and implement all agreed tracking means and refrain from any action that may interfere with the agreed tracking.
 Furthermore, at PubNative’s request, Publisher will furnish any additional information PubNative may reasonably request in order to verify the compliance of Publisher’s services with this Agreement also including the Specs such as for example detailed information with regard to the Media Property.

-4.7 Based on the tracking results, PubNative will create a credit note and send it to the Publisher on a monthly basis.
-Publisher is not required to invoice PubNative.
+4.7 Based on the tracking results, PubNative will create a final report and make it available to Publisher.
+Reports will be made available on a monthly basis.
+Publisher will invoice PubNative based on PubNative’s reports.
 PubNative’s reports are deemed accepted by Publisher if Publisher does not object them within ten days following the making available of a report.

 4.8 If there is a discrepancy of greater than ten per cent (10%) between PubNative’s reports and the data of Publisher, the parties will work together in good faith in order to verify the relevant data and agree on a final report.
 However, where the reasons for the discrepancy cannot be clarified within 14 days, Publisher will invoice PubNative based on PubNative’s report except to the extent that Publisher can prove that PubNative’s data is wrong.